Skip to main content

 Do not join a hub you don't control or trust.

-By default a joining API key is created when you install the hub.
-This is found under Settings > Security > API Access.
-You will need the API URL (e.g. https://hub.internal.yourdomain.com:9697 depending on your configuration), Client Id and Client Secret values.
+By default a joining API key is created when the Hub is installed.
+It is available under Settings > Security > API Access.
+You need the Hub API URL, Client Id, and Client Secret.

 curl -X POST http://127.0.0.2:9696/api/system/hub/join -H 'Content-Type: application/json' -d '{"clientId":"managedinstance_sp_01","secret":"<secret>","url":"<hub url>"}'